Digital-Back-Office/website/src/content/home/home.md

 ---
 hero:
-    title_part_1: 'We deliver'
+    title_part_1: 'Transform Your Business with'
-    title_part_2: 'Business Efficiency'
+    title_part_2: 'Intelligent AI Solutions'
-    info: 'We design and build custom solutions for Big Data Processing using open-source and cloud Auto-scaling in a cost-effective manner.'
+    info: 'Unlock the power of artificial intelligence and machine learning.
+We build custom AI solutions that turn complex data into predictive insights, automate decision-making, and drive real-time strategic action for your business.'

 about:
     parallax_images: